fedeghe/react-vtable/README.md

 `yarn add react-hypertable`

-React-hypertable creates a true `<table>` without using problematic fake scrollbars.
+React-hypertable creates a virtualized `<table>`.
 It renders only the very minimum amount of rows in the table, and starting from computing the height all rows would occupy creates a top and bottom _filling_ row with the right height so to allow the scrollbar to stay as if all elements were rendered.
 A constraint imposed by this approach is that every row will have a fixed height (defaulted to `80px`) and also the table size is settable (defaulted to `1200px * 800px`).

 The very minimum, but not that useful, config might look like the following: